hashicorp/terraform-provider-aws/docs/contributing/contribution-checklists.md

 Adding a tag resource, similar to the `aws_ecs_tag` resource, has its own implementation procedure since the resource code and initial acceptance testing functions are automatically generated.
 The rest of the resource acceptance testing and resource documentation must still be manually created.

-- In `aws/internal/keyvaluetags`: Ensure the service is supported by all generators.
+- In `internal/generate`: Ensure the service is supported by all generators.
 Run `make gen` after any modifications.
-- In `aws/tag_resources.go`: Add the new `//go:generate` call with the correct service name.
+- In `internal/service/{service}/generate.go`: Add the new `//go:generate` call with the correct generator directives.
 Run `make gen` after any modifications.
-- In `aws/provider.go`: Add the new resource.
+- In `internal/provider/provider.go`: Add the new resource.
 - Run `make test` and ensure there are no failures.
 - Create `internal/service/{service}/tag_gen_test.go` with initial acceptance testing similar to the following (where the parent resource is simple to provision):